mehranz/meAccounting/README.md

 # Current Release
 Current Released Version is v0.0.1-alpha and You can Access To Apk files from [this link](https://github.com/meh666ran/meAccounting/releases/tag/v0.0.1-alpha).

-also you can find all releases files [on releases page.](https://github.com/meh666ran/meAccounting/releases)
+also you can find all releases' files [on releases page.](https://github.com/meh666ran/meAccounting/releases)

 # Contribute
 Contributes are always welcome!